jangboolee/personal-website/personal/content/posts/running/korea-50k/index.md

 | 2-1 | GPX only contains distance and elevation with no laps |
 | 2-2 | GPX only contains distance, elevation, and HR with no laps |

-Thankfully, the Fit File Repair Tool was able to recover every single datapoint from the corrupt FIT file, and I was able to manually upload the recovered data into Garmin Connect:
+Thankfully, the Fit File Repair Tool was able to recover every single datapoint from the corrupt FIT file, and I was able to manually upload the repaired FIT file into Garmin Connect:

 ![Recovered data](recovered.png)